 How we use information about you and recipients of your information

 We will use your information for the purposes listed below either on the basis of:

 performance of your contract with us and the provision of our services to you;

 We may use your information for the following purposes:

-to provide you with access to our website in a manner convenient and optimal including sharing your information with our website hosts and developers (on the basis of our legitimate interest to ensure our website is presented in an effective and optimal manner);
+to provide you with access to our websites in a manner convenient and optimal including sharing your information with our website hosts and developers (on the basis of our legitimate interest to ensure our websites are presented in an effective and optimal manner);

 as a client, to provide you with our services as agreed pursuant to the performance of our contract with you;